top of page

 • I’m a kallah teacher/Rebbetzin/seminary teacher and I’m on board with your mission!
 How can I help?

 Thank you!
 Please help by spreading the word to your former students, email lists, and WhatsApp groups–wherever you communicate!
-If you’d like a flyer, you can reach out to jessie@kaylalevin.com for something easy to send!
+If you’d like a flyer, you can reach out to jessie@kaylalevin.com for something easy to send.

 • I’m a kallah teacher/Rebbetzin/seminary teacher and I want to learn this material so I can teach it to my kallahs.
 Can I take the course?